mv-2112/canonical-openstack-docs/how-to/misc/configuring-sriov.rst

 Note that the VFs need to be recreated after every reboot.

+If hardware offloading is enabled, additional `representor functions`_ may be automatically created for each VF.

 6. Ensure that you're using ``snapd`` 2.71 or later.

 Manual mode